 - Caltrops: The coach is disabled by a spike strip as the remaining members of the group are attempting to escape the forest.

 - Double Meaning Title: The title of the movie refers to both to the termination of employment and the other kind of "termination" that happens to members of the group.

 - Heroic Sacrifice: After being mocked, spat on and pelted with objects, Richard finally steps off the land mine and takes two of the soldiers with him.

 - Senseless Sacrifice: As it turns out, the mine needed a handful of agonising seconds to go off.
 Enough time for Richard to head for cover, had he been aware of that.

-- How We Got Here: The movie opens with the two escorts and Gordon being chased through the woods before flashing back to the beginning of the trip.
+- How We Got Here: The movie opens with the two escorts and George being chased through the woods before flashing back to the beginning of the trip.

 - Kill It with Fire: Jill is tied to a tree and set on fire by the soldiers.